uct-cbio/proteomics-pipelines/README.md

 `./install_metanovo.sh`

-`cd ..`

 ### 3. Create the project folder

 Create a project folder to run MetaNovo.
-Please change to a directory for datastorage on your cluster.
+Please change to a directory for data storage on your cluster.

+`cd .. # Change to the folder for data storage here `

 `mkdir my_metanovo_project && cd my_metanovo_project`

-`
+Pull an example fasta file from UniPro.
+Create your own by combining multiple species proteomes or use the whole of UniProt:

+ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/

 ### 2. Create MetaNovo config file for your analysis
 Copy the metanovo config file in bin/config/metanovo_config.sh to the project folder and edit